 - What steps do you need to take to ensure your families survival?

 When we start prepping, it’s easy to get caught up in a worst case scenario mentality.
-While preparing for the worst is a good thing, it can sometimes cause you to overlook the smaller disasters that can be equally as devastating.
+While preparing for the worst is a good thing, it can sometimes cause you to overlook the smaller disasters that can be equally as devastating as their larger counterparts.

 One of the most common disasters that most Americans will face in their lifetime is the threat from Fires and Floods.
 Again, it might not be the most exciting topic in the world, but preparing yourself and your home for this danger is one of the first things you should learn how to do.

 Hurricanes, Earthquakes, and Tornadoes are all disasters that often strike without warning.
 But they are also easily predictable.

 While you can never predict exactly when they’ll happen, you can find out if you live in an area that’s prone to one of these natural occurrences.
 Unfortunately, as we often see every hurricane season, most people fail to prepare for these types of events.
 If you live in an area that’s prone to natural disasters, you need to start prepping to survive those situations.

 As farfetched as this may sound to some, it really shouldn’t be that shocking.
 All you have to do is look back at 2008 to see how close this country came to a complete financial meltdown.
 Although the idiots in the media claim the economy is recovering, just remember, they’re the same idiots that didn’t see 2008 coming.

 If the economy crashed tomorrow what would you do?
 Are you ready for this type of scenario?

 It’s often the dangers in your own community that pose the biggest threat to your health and safety, are you prepared for them?
 Do you even know what they are?

 - Is there something in your community that could make your town a potential terrorist target?